 As every year, the largest part of the company's production is exported.
 The Group of Rokiskio suris exports its products to 42 countries of the world.
-In 2018, the group's exports accounted for about 62 percent from total sales.
-Meanwhile, in 2017, the Group's exports amounted to about 65 percent.
+In 2019, the group's exports accounted for about 62 percent from total sales.
+Sales to foreign markets accounted for the same percentage also in 2018.